MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/ad-rms-overview.md

 #ms.custom:

 ---
-** This SDK content is not current.
-For a short time, please find the [current version](https://msdn.microsoft.com/library/windows/desktop/hh535290(v=vs.85).aspx) of the documentation on MSDN. **

 # Overview

 Rights Management Services (RMS) is an information protection technology that helps safeguard digital information from unauthorized use.
 Through your rights-enabled application, content owners will be able to define who can open, modify, print, forward, or take other actions with the content.